The Fascinating History Behind Binghamton’s Bundy Museum

 I bet you've driven by the Bundy Mansion and Museum on Main Street in Binghamton and you probably haven't really given it a second glance, but this home holds a ton of interesting history -- history that’s impacted not just Binghamton, but the entire world.

-Willard and Harlow Bundy were brothers and in 1889 they formed a company called Bundy Manufacturing Company right here in Binghamton to produce time clocks.
+Brothers Willard and Harlow Bundy formed a company in Binghamton in 1889 called the "Bundy Manufacturing Company" to produce time clocks.
 The purpose of the clocks was to eliminate the need for timekeeping and watchmen.

-The Bundy Manufacturing Company moved to Endicott in 1906 and merged with Frick Manufacturing Company and Standard Time Stamp Company.
-They eventually acquired the Chicago Time Registry Company.
-When they acquired all the little companies, they became known as International Time Recording Company (ITR).
-As the International Time Recording Company, they acquired the Del Ray Register Company and the Syracuse Time Recording Company in 1911 it and three other companies merged to form the Computing-Tabulating-Recording Company (aka CTR).
+In 1906, the Bundy Manufacturing Company moved to Endicott and merged with Frick Manufacturing Company and Standard Time Stamp Company, eventually also acquiring the Chicago Time Registry Company.
+After all of the little companies were scooped up, Bundy Manufacturing Company became known as the "International Time Recording Company" (ITR).
+As the International Time Recording Company, they then acquired the Del Ray Register Company and the Syracuse Time Recording Company and those companies merged to form the Computing-Tabulating-Recording Company (aka CTR).

 Here's where things get really interesting.
 In 1924, CTR was renamed International Business Machines.
 That’s right!
 The little Bundy Manufacturing Company, which started on Main Street in Binghamton, eventually morphed into the company we know today as IBM.

 The Binghamton factories are long gone, but Harlow Bundy’s home still stands at 129 Main Street and it’s open for you to explore.

 When you step through the doors, you’re transported back into a different time.
 The home is set up to show you what it would have looked like when Harlow and his family lived there complete with a dumbwaiter, a butler phone, a ballroom, and plus some other really cool things that I'll leave quiet for you to discover when you visit.